Mae Ngat Somboon Chon Dam

 Background

-Part of the speech of His Majesty King Bhumibol delivered to Her Royal Highness Princess Maha Chakri Sirindhorn on the occasion of the opening of Mae Ngad Somboon Chon Dam on 27 February 1986
+Part of the speech of His Majesty King Bhumibol Adulyadej The Great delivered to Her Royal Highness Princess Maha Chakri Sirindhorn on the occasion of the opening of Mae Ngat Somboon Chon Dam on February 27, 1986

-Due to the great flood in 1973 at Intha Khin Sub-district and Chor Lae Sub-district, Chiang Mai Province, His Majesty King Bhumibol had initiated the construction of “Mae Ngad Somboon Chon Dam” to give benefits for irrigation to local villagers, flood mitigation in the irrigation areas at the end of reservoir as well as electricity generation.
+Due to the great flood in 1973 at Intha Khin Sub-district and Chor Lae Sub-district, Chiang Mai Province, His Majesty King Bhumibol Adulyadej The Great had initiated the construction of “Mae Ngat Somboon Chon Dam” to give benefits for irrigation to local villagers, flood mitigation in the irrigation areas at the end of reservoir, as well as electricity generation.

-Later, EGAT constructed the hydro power plant in 1983 and was completed in 1985.
-The dam was renamed “Mae Ngad Somboon Chon” by His Majesty King Bhumibol on 16 January 1986.
-On 22 February 1986, the King performed the inauguration of the dam.
+Later, EGAT constructed the hydropower plant in 1983 and was completed in 1985.
+The dam was renamed “Mae Ngat Somboon Chon” by His Majesty King Bhumibol Adulyadej The Great on January 16, 1986.
+On February 22, 1986, the King performed the inauguration of the dam.
 At present, the power plant has contractual generating capacity of 9 MW.

 Characteristics of Dam